FaxMachin3/trm-exercise/README.md

 - [Easy] As a project maintainer, the Redux Sagas seem to follow a similar pattern and could be cleaned up to make it easier to maintain.
   Show your ability to refactor code.
   Take the 2 sagas for address balance and transactions, and create a common pattern to execute these API calls that makes it easy for us to add a 3rd saga without continuing to duplicate this pattern.
 - [Medium] As a data provider, you are sending us too many invalid ETH addresses.
 Please validate the address before requesting our API.
-Provide some feedback using the existing AntDesign Form to the user that their input is invalid.
   There's an easy-to-use package that supports [validating Ethereum addresses](https://www.npmjs.com/package/multicoin-address-validator).
 This is a NodeJS library that will require extra effort to use with Webpack, here's a hint here: https://viglucci.io/how-to-polyfill-buffer-with-webpack-5
+  In addition to validation, please add some feedback using the existing AntDesign Form to the user that their input is invalid.
 - [Medium] As a user, I want to see more than just the last 10 transactions an address has made.
   We need to be able to show more transactions, but Etherscan does not provide a total.
   Add a way to paginate this table.